uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 {panel end}

-The HyperText Transfer Protocol (HTTP) is the most common protocol in use on the internet.
+The {glossary-link term="http"}HyperText Transfer Protocol{glossary-link end} (HTTP) is the most common protocol in use on the internet.
 The protocol’s job is to transfer [HyperText](https://en.wikipedia.org/wiki/Hypertext) (such as HTML) from a server to your computer.
 It’s doing that right now.
 You just loaded the CS Field Guide from the servers where it is hosted.